kuroanji/InkHUD2/HOWTO.md

 - `/backups/auto_backup.proto` — automatic backup

 **Auto-recovery:** On boot, if main configs are corrupted, system attempts to restore from backup.

+### Restore

+Restore settings from backup.

+**Execute:** Menu → System → Restore

+Restores configuration from the most recent backup and reboots the device.

 ### Shut Down